SquireTournamentServices/MIPG-and-MSTR/MSIPG.md

 _No additional turns are awarded if the match is already in additional turns, though the Warning still applies._

-**3.3A.** In Multiplayer game modes, no additional extra turns are added as a remedy for slow play.
+**3.3A.** In Multiplayer game modes while using end-of-round method 2.5AA as described in the [Multiplayer Supplemental Tournament Rules (MSTR), 2.5A](https://github.com/MonarchDevelopment/MIPG-and-MSTR/blob/main/MSTR.md#25-end-of-match-procedure), no additional extra turns are added as a remedy for slow play.
 Players who receive a Slow Play warning during the round will skip any extra turns after round time is called.
 Their turn is not considered when determining extra turns for end of round procedure.
-The remaining players take their extra turns as described in the [Multiplayer Supplemental Tournament Rules (MSTR), 2.5A](https://github.com/MonarchDevelopment/MIPG-and-MSTR/blob/main/MSTR.md#25-end-of-match-procedure).
+The remaining players take their extra turns.

-**3.3B.** If a player is issued a Warning for Slow Play after time in the round has been called, that player's turn(s) are not skipped, though the Warning still applies.
+**3.3B.** If a player is issued a Warning for Slow Play after time in the round has been called in Multiplayer tournaments where end-of-round method 2.5AA is being utilized, that player's turn(s) are not skipped, though the Warning still applies.

+**3.3C.** If the match was interrupted to issue a penalty for Slow Play in a Multiplayer tournament where end-of-round method 2.5AB as described in the [Multiplayer Supplemental Tournament Rules (MSTR), 2.5A](https://github.com/MonarchDevelopment/MIPG-and-MSTR/blob/main/MSTR.md#25-end-of-match-procedure) is being utilized, players are awarded a time equal to the judge call plus six minutes.

 ## 3.4 Tournament Error — Decklist Problem